Radian-n/AT-Historical-Data-Collection/README.md

 uv run python main.py
 ```

-The application runs continuously, polling the API and writing hourly Parquet files to `data/`.
+The application runs continuously, polling the API on a schedule and writing hourly Parquet files to `data/`.

 ## Output Structure